LionWeb-io/lionweb-csharp/src/LionWeb.Core/Core/Notification/README.md

 # LionWeb notification system API

-This document explains LionWeb notification system API through some use cases.
+This document explains the LionWeb notification system API through some use cases.

 ## Use cases
 ### How to get informed about changes
+Every partition node of a model, which support notification API, exposes `GetNotificationHandler()`.
-Node API exposes `GetNotificationHandler()`.
-It provides and raises notifications about nodes and their features.
+A notification handler initiates and raises notifications about nodes and their features when there is a change to the model.
+Each change to the model raises a notification.
-`INotificationHandler.Connect` specifies/connects a receiver to receive notifications sent by a sender.
-Receiver filters notifications via its `Handles` member method and takes necessary actions for the received notification type.
+`INotificationHandler.Connect` specifies a receiver of notifications sent by a sender.
+In the example below,  `Observer` is a receiver which counts and prints out the received notifications in its `Receive` member method.
+Receiver can filter notifications via its `Handles` member method.

-Code below gives an example of API usage demonstrating how to get informed changes from a partition.
+Code below gives an example of API usage demonstrating how to get informed about changes from a partition.
 ```csharp
 var node = new Geometry("partition");